coq/platform/README.md

 These dependencies might have various licenses.
 You need to refer to your system package manager to inspect the licenses of such packages.

-# Features of the 8.12.1.0 release

-- fully opam based, also on Windows
-- single script call to install system dependencies, opam (if not there), a fresh opam switch and the coq platform
-- interactive (well script based) guidance of the user through the few parameters
-- includes all packages provided in the 8.12 windows installer.
+# Coq platform master branch status

+The master branch contains a reduced list of packages - those where the master branch of the packages works.
 The list of included packages is:
 ```
-coq                       8.12.1                Formal proof management system
+coq                       dev             Formal proof management system
-coqide                    8.12.1                IDE of the Coq formal proof management system
-coq-aac-tactics           8.12.0                Coq plugin providing tactics for rewriting universally quantified equ
+coq-aac-tactics           dev             This Coq plugin provides tactics for rewriting universally quantified equat
-coq-bignums               8.12.0                Bignums, the Coq library of arbitrary large numbers
+coq-bignums               dev             Bignums, the Coq library of arbitrary large numbers
-coq-compcert              3.7+8.12~coq_platform The CompCert C compiler (using coq-platform supplied version of Flocq
+coq-compcert              dev             The CompCert C compiler (64 bit)
-coq-coquelicot            3.1.0                 A Coq formalization of real analysis compatible with the standard lib
+coq-coquelicot            dev             A Coq formalization of real analysis compatible with the standard library.
-coq-elpi                  1.5.1                 Elpi extension language for Coq
+coq-elpi                  dev             Elpi extension language for Coq
-coq-equations             1.2.3+8.12            A function definition package for Coq
+coq-equations             dev             A function definition package for Coq
-coq-ext-lib               0.11.2                A library of Coq definitions, theorems, and tactics
+coq-ext-lib               dev             a library of Coq definitions, theorems, and tactics
-coq-flocq                 3.3.1                 A formalization of floating-point arithmetic for the Coq system
+coq-flocq                 dev             A floating-point formalization for the Coq system.
-coq-gappa                 1.4.4                 A Coq tactic for discharging goals about floating-point arithmetic an
+coq-gappa                 dev             A Coq tactic for discharging goals about floating-point arithmetic and roun
-coq-hierarchy-builder     0.10.0                Hierarchy Builder
+coq-hierarchy-builder     dev             Hierarchy Builder
-coq-interval              4.0.0                 A Coq tactic for proving bounds on real-valued expressions automatica
+coq-interval              dev             A Coq tactic for proving bounds on real-valued expressions automatically
-coq-mathcomp-algebra      1.11.0                Mathematical Components Library on Algebra
+coq-mathcomp-algebra      dev             Mathematical Components Library on Algebra
-coq-mathcomp-bigenough    1.0.0                 A small library to do epsilon - N reasonning
+coq-mathcomp-bigenough    dev             A small library to do epsilon - N reasonning
-coq-mathcomp-character    1.11.0                Mathematical Components Library on character theory
+coq-mathcomp-character    dev             Mathematical Components Library on character theory
-coq-mathcomp-field        1.11.0                Mathematical Components Library on Fields
+coq-mathcomp-field        dev             Mathematical Components Library on Fields
-coq-mathcomp-fingroup     1.11.0                Mathematical Components Library on finite groups
+coq-mathcomp-fingroup     dev             Mathematical Components Library on finite groups
-coq-mathcomp-finmap       1.5.0                 Finite sets, finite maps, finitely supported functions, orders
+coq-mathcomp-finmap       dev             Finite sets, finite maps, finitely supported functions, orders
-coq-mathcomp-real-closed  1.1.1                 Mathematical Components Library on real closed fields
+coq-mathcomp-real-closed  dev             Mathematical Components Library on real closed fields
-coq-mathcomp-solvable     1.11.0                Mathematical Components Library on finite groups (II)
+coq-mathcomp-solvable     dev             Mathematical Components Library on finite groups (II)
-coq-mathcomp-ssreflect    1.11.0                Small Scale Reflection
+coq-mathcomp-ssreflect    dev             Small Scale Reflection
-coq-menhirlib             20200624              A support library for verified Coq parsers produced by Menhir
+coq-menhirlib             dev             A support library for verified Coq parsers produced by Menhir
-coq-mtac2                 1.3+8.12              Mtac2: Typed Tactics for Coq
+coq-mtac2                 dev             Mtac2: Typed Tactics for Coq
-coq-quickchick            1.4.0                 Randomized Property-Based Testing Plugin for Coq
+coq-quickchick            dev             QuickChick is a random property-based testing library for Coq.
-coq-simple-io             1.4.0                 IO monad for Coq
+coq-simple-io             dev             IO monad for Coq
-coq-unicoq                1.5+8.12              An enhanced unification algorithm for Coq
+coq-unicoq                dev             An enhanced unification algorithm for Coq
-coq-vst                   2.6                   Verified Software Toolchain
-elpi                      1.11.4-1              ELPI - Embeddable λProlog Interpreter
-gappa                     1.3.5                 Tool intended for formally proving properties on numerical programs
+gappa                     dev             Tool intended for formally proving properties on numerical programs dealing
-menhir                    20200624              An LR(1) parser generator
+menhir                    dev             An LR(1) parser generator
 ```
-- one unified setup script for Windows, macOS and Linux with few OS dependent sections only
-- on Windows there is an additional wrapper batch script to setup Cygwin as build and working environment
-- on Windows there is in addition a classic Windows installer mostly intended for quick installation by beginners
-- it is easy to build variants of the Windows with modified content from an existing opam switch
-- system prerequisites are installed using opam depext in a system independent manner
-- the script should be fairly robust and safe - it will immediately abort an all errors not explicitly handled
-- the script can be restarted if it fails - e.g cause of internet issues - it will not redo things it already did
-- the scripts are modular and easy to configure for specific needs, e.g. a reduced or extended setup for a lecture - see [`variants.md`](/variants.md)

-## Nonfeatures

-- an installer for OSX is not yet provided - this is work in progress
+Currently not supported are
+- VST
+- CoqIDE

-# Installation of the 8.12.1.0 release
+# Installation of the master branch

+Again, in most cases you should not install Coq platform master, but a release version or at least a release branch version.

 Please refer to the ReadMe file for your OS.